snowkidind/txTheRipper/README.md

 ## Software Requirements

- - Functional erigon archival node
+ - Functional erigon archival node (might work on others who use the trace_block rpc request)
  - Redis
  - Postgres Database (use tablespaces to assign to a separate drive)
  - NodeJs > 14.9